-Criminal defense lawyer David Pflaum relies on the substantial experience of more than 25 years in the criminal justice system to get someone out of jail as soon as possible.
+Criminal defense lawyer David Pflaum is known as The Right Defender™ in San Diego.
+He relies on over 25 years of experience in the criminal justice system to help get someone out of jail as soon as possible.

 GET OUT OF JAIL FREE

-Mr. Pflaum then makes a presentation to persuade the judge at the first court appearance, called the arraignment, to release the person from jail without paying any money.
+Mr. Pflaum gathers all the relevant information about the client and makes a presentation to persuade the judge at the first court hearing, called the arraignment, to release the person from jail without paying any money.
 This is called a release on the person’s own recognizance, also known as an “O.R.” release.

-An “O.R.” release means a judge allows the accused to get out of jail based on his or her promise to show up to future court appearances.
+An “O.R.” release means a judge allows the accused to get out of jail based solely upon his or her promise to show up to future court appearances.

 HOW TO GET AN “O.R.”
 RELEASE